pshdev0/assembly-sub-compiler/README.md

 # 65(C)02-asm-compiler
-My own 65(C)02 assembly language compiler with
+My own 65(C)02 assembly language compiler with Java/JavaFX IDE

+Currently supports:

 * Modern Java/C++ syntax and scope delineation
-* Groovy support with sub-compiler support
+* Groovy support
+* Vera graphics support (Commander X16)
+* Sprite, Tile & Map editing
+* Inline Huffman compression / decompression

+Todo:

+* Test & upload existing IDE & assembler

+In the works:

 * Self-modifying code safe guards
-* Vera graphics support (Commander X16)
+* Groovy sub-compiler support
-* Automatic Huffman compression / decompression
-* TODO - finish off and upload
+* Additional language syntax and functions
+* Full list of command support docs to follow

 This project is a 65(C)02 compiler at heart, with syntax additions inspired by Java and C++, and with advanced library functions.
+I wanted to create a language which could be used for pure 65(C)02 programming, but also providing a modern language style and advanced functions should you want to use them.

 # Simple example